ravenflandroid/raven-code/README.md

 ## 3. Emulator Setup

 RAVEN uses the emulator to replay the bug's UI actions and capture logcat output.
-All APKs for the 7 evaluation apps are already downloaded in `dataset/apks/`.
+All APKs for the 7 evaluation apps are bundled in `apks/`.

 ### 3a.
 Create the Pixel29 AVD (one time, already done on this machine)